 In Ivory Coast, the inflation rate measures a broad rise or fall in prices that consumers pay for a standard basket of goods.
 The most important categories are: Food and non-alcoholic beverages (25 percent of the total weight); Housing, water, electricity, gas and other fuels (13 percent); Restaurants and Hotels (13 percent); Transport (12 percent); and Clothing and Footwear (10 percent).
 Communication account for 7 percent and Miscellaneous Goods and Services for 5 percent.
 The index also includes: Health (4 percent) and Furnishings, household equipment and routine maintenance of the house (4 percent).
 Education, Recreation and Culture and Alcoholic beverages and tobacco account for the remaining 7 percent.
 This page provides the latest reported value for - Ivory Coast Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Ivory Coast Inflation Rate - actual data, historical chart and calendar of releases - was last updated on May of 2018.
+Ivory Coast Inflation Rate - actual data, historical chart and calendar of releases - was last updated on July of 2018.